 Magryta only has one thing to say about this organic oat milk: "Put it back on the shelf."
 Why?
 Because it contains a whopping four teaspoons of sugar per one-cup serving.
-Do not pass go, do not collect $200.
 There are plenty of other options with much less sugar than this one.

 Health experts often recommend steering clear of barista-blend oat milks, which contain additives like oils to make them easier to steam for espresso drinks.
 These additives can have inflammatory properties.